Shyamkumarnagilla/Weather-App/README.md

-# Weather-App
+# Cloudcast-App

 Description:
-The Weather App is a user-friendly application that provides real-time weather information for various locations.
+The Cloudcast App is a user-friendly application that provides real-time weather information for various locations.
 Users can search for a city, view the current weather conditions.

 Features:
 Search for a city and view the current weather conditions.